badadarr/badadarr/README.md

 ### Hi I'm Badar Maulana👋

-* I'm Junior Software Engineer 👨🏻‍💻  & Junior Electrical Engineer ⚡️💡
+* Junior Software Engineer 👨🏻‍💻
-* Currently learn deeply about Machine Learning, and Swift Developer
+* Currently learn deeply about Machine Learning, and Swift
+* Learn something new is my hobby
-* Still learn about academics for go to university 🏫🎓
+* Still learn about academics for go to collage 🏫🎓
 * Contact me for more 👉<a href="mailto:badar.maulana.techno@gmail.com">email</a>

 ------------------------------------------------------------------------------------